ComputexAI/cx-deploy/docs/predictions.md

 cx predict --app starcoder --data '{"prompt": "def helloworld():"}' --is-public True
 ```

+## Python
+To call the API using python, follow the examples in

 ## cURL Request
 Alternatively, you can run inference through a cURL request as well: